garyfleming/continuous-entropy/continuous-entropy.md

 ---

 # **Problem**
-## Knowing whether your software is releasable
+## Knowing whether your software is deployable

 ^ Let's start with something that I'm hoping is very familiar.
 An easy starter.
-When Nigel took over, they weren't really releasing the software any more, just running it.
+When Nigel took over, they weren't really deploying the software any more, just running it.
 That makes things hard.
-^ If we want to know whether our software is starting to rot, the easiest thing we can do is release it.
-If we can release it frequently, we've got a really solid base.
+^ If we want to know whether our software is starting to rot, the easiest thing we can do is deploy it.
+If we can deploy it frequently, we've got a really solid base.

 ---

 # Brief Intro to CI/CD

-^ So, if we're going to be talking about frequent releases, we need to talk about Continuous Integration and Continuous Deployment.
+^ So, if we're going to be talking about frequent deployments, we need to talk about Continuous Integration and Continuous Deployment.
 I don't want to spend too long on this part because, honestly, I see it as a baseline these days.
 If you're not already doing this, start there and don't worry about the rest yet.

 ---